MetTap/MetTap/README.md

 Step7: If the triggers are satisfied, the action will be executed.
 Otherwise,it will not be executed

-Step8: Store the state datas in sensor_data.csv
+Step8: Store the state data in sensor_data.csv

 #### 3. Runtime Verification
 For the runtime verification module, we provide the monitoring function to verify the properties and give feedback with verification results.